-Now, it is easy to bound the frequentist meta simple regret of \fMetaSRM in this setting using the sub-Gaussian version of \cref{cor:frqSR} in \cref{sec:frqPfs}.
-We prove the following result in \cref{app:fLinGausPfs} by decomposing the simple regret into the relative regret of the base algorithm with respect to the oracle algorithm.
+Now it is easy to bound the frequentist meta simple regret of \fMetaSRM using the sub-Gaussian version of \cref{cor:frqSR} in \cref{sec:frqPfs}.
+We prove the following result in \cref{app:fLinGausPfs} by decomposing the simple regret into the relative regret of the base algorithm w.r.t.~the oracle.